 (b)When an atom loses an electron, the number of electrons decreases by one while the nuclear charge remains the same.
 Hence, the interelectronic repulsions in the atom decrease.
 As a result, the effective nuclear charge increases.
 Thus, the radius of the atom decreases.

 Q-25) Would you expect the first ionization enthalpies for two isotopes of the same element to be the same or different?
 Justify your answer

 Ans.)
-Ionization enthalpy of any atom relies on its number of protons and electrons.
-But, the isotopes of any element have an equal number of electrons and protons.
-Thus, the 1st ionization enthalpy of two isotopes of a single element is the same.
+The ionization enthalpy of any atom relies on the number of electrons and protons (nuclear charge) of that atom.
+Now, the isotopes of an element have an equal number of protons and electrons.
+Hence, the first ionization enthalpy for two isotopes of the same element should be the same.

 Q-26) What are the major differences between metals and non-metals?

 |a||These are solids at room temperature except mercury||a||These exist in all three states|

 |b||These are very hard except sodium||b||These are soft except diamond|